-Join Scott Onstott for an in-depth discussion in this video Creating sheet-set structure, part of Creating Sheet Sets with AutoCAD.
+Join Scott Onstott for an in-depth discussion in this video Creating sheet-set structure, part of AutoCAD: Creating Sheet Sets.

 - Let's create the skeleton for the sheet set.
 That is, it's basic structure.
 Go to the View tab on the ribbon, and toggle on the Sheet Set Manager.
 Open this drop down menu and choose New Sheet Set.
 This opens a wizard interface that will help you create the skeleton.
 We're going to create it from an example sheet set.
 There are a number of templates here that you can choose from, but I'm just going to choose the most generic of all of them, called New Sheet Set.
 This creates a basic new sheet set without subsets, it doesn't specify a template, we have to do that, and we have to specify the page setup override file.